-This special issue contains the abstracts of the XXIII SIO (Italian Society of Osseointegrated Implantology) Congress, "How to optimise and simplify implant-supported prosthetic restorations in fully edentulous patients", which was held in Milan, Italy, on the 6th and 7th February 2015.
+This special issue contains the abstracts of the XXIV International SIO congress, "A multidisciplinary approach to optimise aesthetics of the face in implant-supported prostheses", which was held in Milan, Italy, on the 5th and 6th February 2016.

 Special issues are made and distributed as a bonus for our readers.
-The abstracts are peer-reviewed by the conference organisers and not by the editorial board of EJOI.
+The abstracts are peerreviewed by the conference organisers and not by the editorial board of EJOI.
 The results of abstracts can be interpreted differently, depending on people's perspectives and circumstances.
 Please consider the conclusions presented carefully.
 They are the opinions of the abstract authors, and are not necessarily shared by EJOI.

 Conference abstracts provide an insight on what are the current trends in research.
-By publishing abstracts in a regular scientific journal, researchers will find it more easy to identify the so-called, gray literature', meaning preliminary reports of new unpublished studies that may be used in systematic reviews.
+By publishing abstracts in a regular scientific journal, researchers will find it more easy to identify the so-called 'gray literature', meaning preliminary reports of new unpublished studies that may be used in systematic reviews.
 Readers can also be inspired by new ideas which otherwise might not have a wide distribution.
 Gray literature is generally defined as academic literature that is not formally published.